timvisee/pixelpwnr/README.md

 ```

 ## Installation
-For installation, Rust cargo is required.
+For installation, Git and Rust cargo are required.
 Install the latest version of Rust with [rustup][rustup].

 Then, clone and install pixelpwnr with: